ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 For this tutorial, we will *fork* an existing workspace.
 This provides you with a new workspace of your own, containing a copy of all the files in the workspace you forked, including their complete history.
 This is equivalent pushing the cloned contents of an existing workspace into a new workspace you have created.

 Forking a workspace can be done using the Physiome model repository web interface.
 The first step is to find the workspace you wish to fork.
 We will use the Beeler, Reuter 1977 workspace which can be found by entering ``beeler reuter`` into the search box at the top right corner of the page.
-Click on the top result, which will take you to the :term:exposure page for the Beeler Reuter 1977 model.
+Click on the top result, which will take you to the :term:`exposure` page for the Beeler Reuter 1977 model.

 Now click on the *fork* option in the toolbar, as shown below.